 - To light a drink on fire with a high-proof liquor (such as rum) on top of the drink.

 As you will see, the technique is easy.
 The trick is to layer ingredients according to their specific gravity.
-This means that the bottom ingredient of your drink needs to be heavier than the top layers.
-The greater the density difference between two layers, the better separation you will get in the layers.
+This means that the heaviest ingredients go on the bottom, and each layer is built up so the lightest liquid is on top.
+The greater the density difference between two layers, the more defined the separation.

-Fun Fact: Grenadine is one of the heaviest liquids used in the bar and it almost always sinks to the bottom of a glass, even when it is the last ingredient poured.
-Grenadine's density is what makes drinks like the tequila sunrise and firefly so cool to look at.
+Grenadine is one of the heaviest liquids used in the bar.
+It almost always sinks to the bottom of a glass, even when it is the last ingredient poured.
+Grenadine's density is what makes drinks like the tequila sunrise possible.

 How to Float Liquor in a Drink